 - Keep the Lights On: Use light bulbs wherever necessary.
 Natural light works best for photography.
 Ensure to keep the curtains and blinds open.

-- Improve Curb Appeal: Go for clear landscapes, fresh flowers, or exquisite wall paints.
+- Improve Curb Appeal: To enhance curb appeal, go for clear landscapes, fresh flowers, or exquisite wall paints.
 Remove dead plants, trees, etc.

 - Hire a Professional Home Stager: According to RESA, staged homes can sell for up to $40,000 over the list price.
 Also, staged homes sell 9 days faster.
-An average home seller spends $1,774 to stage their home.
+An average home seller spends $1,774 on home staging.
 Hire professional Georgia home staging companies to stage and prep your house for listing photographs and walkthroughs.

 Step 3: Market Your Home